mspncp/gosu-wiki/To Do.md

   * Mention copyright() in README
   * Document that the Gosu::Window might be smaller than expected
   * Document that record{} can be called anywhere
-  * Mention releasy on packaging wiki pages
+  * Mention releasy on Windows packaging wiki page
   * Create Gosu docset for Dash
   * Fix missing Headers in To Do Wiki page
   * Update github docs for Xcode4